Attainable Senior Housing

 08/15/2017 – 12/31/2019

-This Strategic Result supports the City Comprehensive Plan (CCP) as it aims to facilitate the development through new construction or acquisition of an attainable housing development for seniors of 50 units or more in support of or in collaboration with private for-profit or non-profit entities.
-The CCP includes a Goal (N-4.5) to "Promote affordable senior housing close to services and transit should be promoted by exploring a variety of programs, including but not limited to:
+This Strategic Result supports the City Comprehensive Plan (Comp Plan) as it aims to facilitate the development through new construction or acquisition of an attainable housing development for seniors of 50 units or more in support of or in collaboration with private for-profit or non-profit entities.
+The Comp Plan includes a Goal (N-4.5) to "Promote affordable senior housing close to services and transit should be promoted by exploring a variety of programs, including but not limited to:

 - allowing higher densities in appropriate locations

 - changes to zoning regulations to allow accessory dwelling units

 The Comp Plan implementation program calls for the following actions:

 - Reviewing and amending the Land Development Code (LDC) to ensure senior housing and special needs projects are permitted in appropriate zoning districts,

 - Identifying incentives or other financial tools to assist developers, and